By Dr. Christie del Castillo-Hegyi, M.D.

 - Make a donation to the Fed is Best Foundation.
 We are using funds from donations to cover the cost of our website, our social media ads, our printing and mailing costs to reach health providers and hospitals.
 We do not accept donations from breast- or formula-feeding companies and 100% of your donations go toward these operational costs.
 All the work of the Foundation is achieved via the pro bono and volunteer work of its supporters.

-- Share the stories and the message of the Fed is Best Foundation through word-of-mouth, by posting on your social media page and by sending our resources to expectant moms that you know.
+- Share the stories and the message of the Fed is Best Foundation through word-of-mouth, by posting on your social media page and by sending our FREE infant feeding educational resources to expectant moms that you know.
 Share the Fed is Best campaign letter with everyone you know.

 - Write a letter to your health providers and hospitals about the Fed is Best Foundation.
-Write them about feeding complications your child may have experienced.
+Write to them about feeding complications your child may have experienced.